geb/geb/doc/manual/src/chapters/050-modules.md

 Modules can be localised to a specific section of the page that they are used in, or they can specify an absolute context as part of their definition.
 There are two ways that a modules base/context can be defined.

-It can be defined at inclusion time…
+Module can be based on a `Navigator` instance…

     static content = {
-        form { module FormModule, $("form") }
-    }

-You can base a module on a `Navigator` instance as well…

-    static content = {
         form { $("form").module(FormModule) }
     }

-And you can do it "on the fly" (outside of a content definition)…
+It can also be done outside of a content definition…

     Browser.drive {
         to FormPage
         $("form").module(ExampleModule)
     }

 We can define a `Navigator` context when including the module using the above syntax.
-This now means that _all_ `$()` function calls that occur within the module are against the given context (in this case, the `form` element).
+This now means that calls to _all_ `Navigator` (e.g. `$()`) method calls that occur within the module are against the given context (in this case, the `form` element).

 However, module classes can also define their own base…